Burtcam/CSC436HW1/README.md

 # CSC436HW1
- A simple program in python 3.7 to take any relation, and a set of functional dependencies and returns the possible candidate keys.
+ A simple program in python 3.7 to take any relation, and a set of functional dependencies and return the possible candidate keys.

  Written By
  Cameron Burt, Derrick Jacobs, Alex Farley, Aidan Hilt, Dan....
 Forgot his last name.. but he helped!
 YAY DAN!